gofynd/fdk-client-javascript/documentation/platform/CONTENT.md

 [DataLoadersSchema](#DataLoadersSchema)

 Success.
-Refer `DataLoaderResponseSchema` for more details.
+Refer `DataLoadersSchema` for more details.